-It is estimated that 25% of the population has Dyslexia which impacts on literacy/numeracy development.
-Literacy/numeracy are essential skills used daily to communicate and interact, are needed to gain an education, employment, and to be able to fully participate socially and contribute economically to the community.
+At least one in ten people have dyslexia which impacts on literacy/numeracy development.
+These are essential skills needed to gain an education, employment, participate socially and contribute economically to the community.

-Demand for our services currently exceeds our ability to supply.
-Without local funding that supports our financial assistance scheme for SLD learners from low income families, many parents would not be able to afford to help their children.
-It is hard for parents to accept that their child has a learning disability; it is even harder when they realise they cannot afford to pay for the help needed as they watch their child’s frustration grow and confidence fall.
+Local funding goes towards SPELD NZ’s financial assistance scheme for SLD learners from low income families.
+It is hard for parents to accept that their child has a learning disability; it is even harder when they realise they cannot afford to pay for the help needed.

-Local funding also helps us keep membership fees low and affordable.
-There is a known genetic component to Dyslexia.
-Many of the families we serve are in the low-income bracket, as it is likely many of our parents received no remedial intervention themselves and are in low paying jobs.
-Teaching the next generation the skills to gain educational qualifications can help break familial poverty cycles.
+Local funding also helps SPELD NZ to keep membership fees affordable.
+Many parents are dyslexic themselves and in low paying jobs.
+Teaching the next generation skills to gain educational qualifications can help break familial poverty cycles.

 Providing SLD learners support before negative behaviours develop reduces stress on whanau and schools.
 It also cuts costs to social welfare (less long-term benefit dependency), health (mental health issues) and the justice system (youth offending, crime).